 column “c”: This column shall indicate the type of the reported data:

-Number of cards: the data related to all cards shall be indicated.
+Number of cards: the data related to all cards shall be indicated, i.e. the data of each card with a separate card number.
 Cards physically appearing as a single card but having multiple functions, must be reported in separate rows.

-Number of physical cards: The number of valid physical cards being in circulation on the last day of the reporting period must be reported.
-Cards physically appearing as a single card (in this column a virtual card should also be regarded physically as a single card) may have one or several of the following functions: debit, credit, delayed debit, prepaid, cash and electronic money function.
-Cards having several of the first three functions listed above – contrary to that reported under the Number of cards code – must be taken into account only once to prevent the duplicate reporting of the same physical card.
-As a result, the sum of the numbers specified under the “Number of cards” code does not necessarily correspond to that specified under the “Number of physical cards” code; the difference equals to the number of cards reported several times due to the multiple functions.
-The correspondence exists if each physical card is included in the breakdown by the functions listed in column “i” only once.
+Number of card products: Report here the number of valid cards in circulation on the last day of the reporting period, issued or displayed as one card to the client.
+A single card (which can also be a virtual card) may have one or several of the following functions: debit, credit, delayed debit, prepaid, cash, and electronic money.
+Cards with more than one of the first three functions listed, unlike those reported under the “Number of cards” code, should only be counted once to avoid the same card being included twice.
+As a result, the sum of the numbers entered under the “Number of cards” code may not be the same as the numbers entered under the “Number of card products” code, the difference being equal to the number of cards reported more than once due to multiple functions.
+The two are only equal if each card is entered only once in the breakdown by the functions listed in column “i”.

 Number of debit, cash, e-money cards: the number of the physical cards, which have at least the following three functions of those listed under the “Number of physical cards” code: debit, cash and e-money.